itsme-sultan/devops-Notes/Github-Notes.md

 ## `git merge`
 Definition: Combines two branches by creating a new commit that ties their histories together.
 Effect: Preserves the full history, including all diverging paths.
+Note : If we are merging features branch changes in main and there is no new commit in the manin brnach since feature branch
+get diverge then it mereg as a fast forward and their will be no new commit.

 ```bash
 A → B → C (main)